by Mike Shea on 21 November 2016

 As designed in the 5th edition Dungeon & Dragons Monster Manual, the lich is a powerful foe.
 Legendary resistance gives it near immunity to typical save-or-suck effects.
 It's ability to counterspell, dispel magic, and disintegrate lets it avoid most environmental incapacitation.

 As powerful as they are, though, a lich can still be defeated, sometimes easily, if it faces a lot of damage all at once.
 Though it has a towering challenge rating of 21 (22 in its lair), the lich's 135 hit points might disappear within one turn of a fighter using action surge or a paladin throwing out a pile of smites.
 If initiative goes against the lich, this could be a real problem.

 There are many ways to account for these low hit points and, given the actual power of the characters facing it, we can choose one or more of these to help reinforce the lich's defenses.

-Shield Guardians: A lich might have one or more shield guardians in its lair.
+Shield Guardians: Instead, a lich might have one or more shield guardians in its lair.
 Not only will a shield guardian increase the threat against characters with their own attacks but they also absorb half the damage that would normally go to the lich.
 Normally a wizard would only have one such guardian but lichs are really powerful.
 Not only might they have more than one shield guardian but they might even have more powerful shield guardians, like, say, iron golems.

 There's a fun strategy involved in removing these guardians from the field so one can start actually hitting the lich itself.
 Actual shield guardians have a lower AC than the lich so smart characters will focus their attacks on the guardians to remove the lich's defenses.

 Cloudkill: Cloudkill isn't really a protective spell but it will eat the lunch of melee attackers who get close to it.
 Since the lich is immune to poison, it can cast cloudkill on itself.
 Like other protective spells, the lich might cast this ahead of time.
 If paired with iron golems, the lich's immunity to poison can be even more effective.
 Thanks to Chris Sims for this little evil nugget.